-The core issues of User Services, Technology & Data and Mobility are designed to make UBM's real estate development "intelligent" through the use of technological solutions and, as a result, improve and individualise the user experience.
 As early as the planning stage, UBM ensures that buildings are equipped for future "smart" trends - like the Internet of Things (IoT) or sensors - and can be adapted accordingly.
 Future-oriented mobility concepts will also play a role in urban quarter development projects through the interaction of e-mobility, shared services and intelligent parking concepts.
-The needs of users and the local environment can therefore be met with the highest possible level of efficiency and resource protection.
+This will meet the needs of users and the local environment with the highest possible efficiency and resource protection.

-In order to be optimally positioned for the future, UBM established the Smart Building Innovation Foundation (SBIF)
+In order to be optimally positioned for the future, UBM established the Smart Building Innovation Foundation (SBIF) in 2022.

-in 2022.
 This non-profit foundation provides a platform for partners from industry and science to develop technical application solutions for smart buildings.
 The foundation complements our green. smart. and more. strategy and will contribute to greater sustainability in the real estate sector.
 Its goals include the long-term reduction of emissions and resource consumption as well as the optimisation of economic feasibility for sustainable office and residential concepts.
 One application case deals with consumption- and capacity-optimised office properties.